 - Five short training videos.

-Nurses can provide these translated resources to carers, where relevant, to assist in teaching them to help manage breakthrough symptoms safely using subcutaneous medicines.
+Health professionals can provide these translated resources to carers/families, where relevant, to assist in teaching them to help manage breakthrough symptoms safely using subcutaneous medicines.

-* Nurses should refer to their organisation's policy and procedure on the use of interpreters.
+* Health professionals should refer to their organisation's policy and procedure on the use of interpreters.

-* For patient safety, the translated caring@home resources should only be used by carers who have a support network that includes a bi-lingual person.
+* For patient safety, the translated caring@home resources should only be used by carers/families who have a support network that includes a bi-lingual person.